telerik/reporting-docs/embedding-reports/overview.md

 ---
-title: Using Reports in Applications Overview
+title: Overview
-page_title: Using Reports in Applications Overview
+page_title: Embedding Reports Overview
-description: Using Reports in Applications Overview
+description: "Learn more about using Telerik Reporting reports in applications."
 slug: telerikreporting/using-reports-in-applications/overview
 previous_url: /using-reports-in-applications/overview
-tags: overview
+tags: telerik, reporting, embedding, reports, overview
 published: True
 position: 0
 ---

-# Using Reports in Applications Overview
+# Embedding Reports Overview

 You can add reports to diverse types of web and desktop applications.
 The purpose of integrating Telerik Reporting into applications is to deliver interactive reports directly to your business system.
 The integration allows users to view and effortlessly export the report document to various formats.

 This article offers a brief overview of the most popular approaches to integrate and use Telerik Reporting.

-## How to display reports in applications
+## Displaying Reports in Applications

 Telerik Reporting offers numerous ways to [Display Reports in Applications]({%slug telerikreporting/using-reports-in-applications/display-reports-in-applications/overview%}).
 You can achieve this with the Report Viewer's UI components that are tailored for a specific technology, for example:

-### Web applications
+### Web Applications

 * [HTML5 Report Viewer]({%slug telerikreporting/using-reports-in-applications/display-reports-in-applications/web-application/html5-report-viewer/overview%}) - an HTML/CSS/JS client-side widget suitable for any web application that works with JavaScript.